Adoration of the Magi (Botticelli): Patron

 Detail of the Adoration of the Magi, self-portrait of Botticelli.

 Around the year 1475, the Florentine banker and financial broker, Gaspare di Zanobi del Lama (alternately spelled: Guasparre dal Lama; Lami) commissioned the painting of the Adoration of the Magi by Sandro Botticelli.
 Gaspare di Zanobi, the son of a barber, was from Empoli, a small town outside of Florence.
 The altarpiece was commissioned for the altar of Gaspare's funerary chapel located in the Dominican monastery, Santa Maria Novella.

 The chapel, and therefore the painting, would have been visible to the public.
 The panel depicts the biblical story of The Adoration of the Magi, and includes prominent members of the Medici family, as well as the patron, Gaspare (the Italian equivalent of Caspar, one of the three magi, and thus may account in part for the choice of the subject of the painting).
 Gaspare can be seen in the middle of the group of figures located to the right of the central scene.
 He is shown as an older man with white-grey hair who wears a blue robe and makes eye contact with the viewer.
 The figure who stands at the far right of the painting's foreground wears a yellow and gold-colored cloak and has been accepted by most scholars to be a self-portrait of the artist, Botticelli.
 Gaspare di Zanobi's private chapel was dedicated on January 6, the feast day for the Epiphany, illustrating one of the many symbolic references found in the painting.

 Provenance

 The painting was passed down to the descendants of Gasparre di Zanobi del Lama and remained in its original location for nearly 100 years.
 The rights to the altar were transferred to the Fedini family around 1522.
-The altar was then passed on to Fabio Arrazola de Mondragone, Marquess of Mondragone, around 1570.
-He moved the painting off of the altar and to his palace, which was seized along with the rest of his property in 1575 due to his betrayal of Francesco I de' Medici (r.
-1541–1587), who was the Grand Duke of Tuscany.
+The altar was then passed on to Fabio Arrazola de Mondragone, Marquess of Mondragone, around 1570, who removed the painting from the altar to his palace.
+It was seized, along with the rest of his property, in 1575 due to his betrayal of Francesco I de' Medici (r.
+1541–1587), Grand Duke of Tuscany.
 The painting was then moved to the grand ducal collections in 1575 and then to the Villa del Poggio Imperiale in 1622.
 In 1796, it moved to the Uffizi Gallery in Florence, Italy, where it remains to this day.

 The painting was in the Minneapolis Institute of Art for an exhibition in 2022/23.